FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Traffic Flow

 \section{Traffic Flow}

-The 1D traffic flow problem based on the Lighthill-Whitham-Richards (LWR) model provides an ideal testbed for dual-bounded transport, as the density must satisfy $\rho \in [0, 1]$ and the dynamics feature shocks and rarefaction waves that challenge bound preservation.
+The 1D traffic flow problem based on the Lighthill--Whitham--Richards (LWR) model provides an ideal testbed for dual-bounded transport, as the density must satisfy $\rho \in [0, 1]$ and the dynamics feature shocks and rarefaction waves.